samxgenomics/samZZ.github.io/README.md

-# zunderlab.github.io
+# samxgenomics.github.io
 ====================

 This website was built using the Fraser Lab [website](http://fraserlab.com/) as a template.
-James Fraser's website is open-source and available on [Github](https://github.com/fraser-lab/fraser-lab.github.io)
+James Fraser's website is open-source and available on [Github](https://github.com/fraser-lab/fraser-lab.github.io).
+Fored from Zanderlab [website](https://github.com/zunderlab/zunderlab.github.io)

 Technologies this website uses: